umbramortem/3DSolids_Fourier_LegendrePol/README.md

 pained 3D, our proposal in Python 2DLegendre_Fit.
 Thus, having another platform capable of visualizing Importable 3D solids, it is possible to see our result and not only as we propose it in the manuscript with the function "volumeViewer" of Matlab.
+Finally, in the main folder "Frames" there are the last two folders "562 Hon Wu" and "660 Ullah" contain the 562 fit files for Ho (660 in the case of Ullah) obtained with 2DLegendre_Fit.
+In this case it only remains the case of graphing it.
+For this reason, the importance of attaching this data, since otherwise it does not apply.
+The program because it is very specific to the cases, that is to say, that only the code "Results.m" is exclusive for this investigation in the case of the tomographic studies in Visualization 1 and Visualization 2.
+While the "FourierM.m" and "2DLegendre_Fit" codes are general and applicable to multiple cases, we only have to consider the illumination in the tomographic image, since it should not have sweeps or shadows due to the inclination of the illumination.

 Instrucciones en español